“GFD: Dark Web”

 A ‘wicked grin’.

 Maybe I should turn some lights on in this basement before I go any further.
-Of all the cases I’ve tackled in my eleven year run…there’s something batshit crazy about this one.
-I think I need to go to the precinct tomorrow and find out exactly what our golden boy was babbling about when we arrested him.
+Of all the cases I’ve tackled in my eleven year run…there’s something particularly batshit crazy about this one.
+I think I need to go down to the precinct and find out exactly what our golden boy was babbling about when we arrested him.
 Maybe I can find out what drove him so crazy…

 …Before it ends up driving me crazy as well.